MarcusTherkildsen/WeatherAnalysis/README.md

   Others might work as well but I have not tested them.
 Feel free to do so.

-  Now just run the script and a plot for each will be saved.
+  Now just run the script and a plot for each day will be saved.